bernadinm/terraform-openvpn/multi-region-aws/README.md

-# Multi-Region Open DC/OS on AWS with Terraform
+# Multi-Region Enterprise DC/OS on AWS with Terraform

 Requirements
 ------------